Bachelor of Arts

 This course is the third and final research course for all students seeking a Bachelor of Science in Biology or Cell and Molecular Biology.
 This writing intensive course will focus on the production of an undergraduate research thesis.
 Students will learn effective strategies for scientific writing and apply those lessons by writing about their own research.
 Students will be required to perform multiple revisions prior to final submission and will conduct extensive peer-to-peer review.
 Prerequisites: BIOL 3321, BIOL 3194, 3195 and 100 documented research hours with your Biology Faculty member.

-BIOL 4212: Neuropsychology Research Topic
+BIOL 4212: Neuropsychology Research Topics

 This is a capstone class for students minoring in Neuroscience.
 Students will read and present on current primary literature and learn how to critically evaluate scientific claims.
 Students will study primary Neuroscience literature in order to learn and apply appropriate statistical methods, strategies for reading scientific literature, and tips for successful oral presentation of technical material.
 Students will be graded heavily on participation and performance on the final presentation.
 Prerequisite: PSYC 3434 or MATH 3450 and BIOL 3339